MicrosoftDocs/windows-itpro-docs/windows/keep-secure/investigate-ip-windows-defender-advanced-threat-protection.md

 Identifying all machines in the organization that communicated with a suspected or known malicious IP address, such as Command and Control (C2) servers, helps determine the potential scope of breach, associated files, and infected machines.

-You can information from the following sections in the IP address view:
+You can find information from the following sections in the IP address view:

 - IP address details
 - IP in organization